manikyaswathi/harp/README.md

 **NOTE: IMPORTANT INFORMATION - PLEASE READ**
 ```
 1. TAPIS executes only containerized applications, so HARP (HARP framework) and the Application should be containerized.
 2. Profiling an application HARP Framework with TAPIS is tested on both TACC and OSC systems.
+3. Colab Notebooks server as examples for running HARP profiling for a sample Euler application using TAPIS.
+Make a COPY of the colab or download the Notebooks to execute them.
-3. HARP Framework and example containers could be executed on local box user docker or apptaner servers without TAPIS integration.
+4. HARP Framework and example containers could be executed on local box user docker or apptaner servers without TAPIS integration.
 ```

 Follow through the Colab notebooks for profiling the HARP Container application using TAPIS: